sgaabdu4/vault_storage/README.md

 A secure and performant local storage solution for Flutter applications, built with Hive, Flutter Secure Storage, and Riverpod.
 It provides both key-value storage and encrypted file storage, with intensive cryptographic operations offloaded to background isolates to ensure a smooth UI.

+> **Note**: This package depends on Riverpod v3 (`riverpod: ^3.0.0-dev`), which is currently in pre-release.
+Be mindful of potential API changes in future Riverpod updates.

 ## Features

 -   **Dual Storage Model**: Simple key-value storage via Hive and secure file storage for larger data blobs (e.g., images, documents).